-Richard Longo (DOL):
+Richard Longo (DOL): Mr. Longo discussed DOL's role in the H-2A process • DOL oversees 40 rules, regulations, and statutes

-Mr. Longo discussed DOL's role in the H-2A process.
+1 4 1 1 .
+Longo discussed DOL shole in the 11 2/1 process. • DOL oversees 40 rules, regulations, and statutes - H-2A is one of the 40.
+DOL education and enforcement programs are state-wide, for employers, employees, and advocates.
+Strawberry growers have used more H-2A workers than other agricultural sectors, so they know how to complete the process correctly.
+Employer interests, such as profits and efficiency, do not always align with the H-2A regulations and labor laws that employers are required to follow.
+DOL education and outreach events help to make the agricultural community better informed.
+H-2A regulations require safe, insured, employer-provided transportation, with trained and licensed drivers.
+Employers are reimbursed \$55 per employee per day for this transportation.

-- DOL oversees 40 rules, regulations, and statutes H-2A is one of the 40. - DOL education and enforcement programs are state-wide, for employers, employees, and advocates. - Strawberry growers have used more H-2A workers than other agricultural sectors, so they know how to complete the process correctly. - Employer interests, such as profits and efficiency, do not always align with the H-2A regulations and labor laws that employers are required to follow. - DOL education and outreach events help to make the agricultural community better informed. - H-2A regulations require safe, insured, employer-provided transportation, with trained and licensed drivers.
-Employers are reimbursed \$55 per employee per day for this transportation. - Many Sonoma County farmworkers travel a long distance daily from Fresno County, due to lack of farmworker housing in Sonoma County.
-This raises concerns about the safety of the long-distance transportation. - Some farmworker housing is overcrowded, or is of substandard construction, or is not a permanent structure. - Some farmworkers are being moved to farms outside of the geographical area covered by the H-2A contract. - Some employers are not contacting available domestic farmworkers, and are not offering to rehire workers from the prior season.
+Many Sonoma County farmworkers travel a long distance daily from Fresno County, due to lack of farmworker housing in Sonoma County.
+This raises concerns about the safety of the long-distance transportation.
+Some farmworker housing is overcrowded, or is of substandard construction, or is not a permanent structure.
+Some farmworkers are being moved to farms outside of the geographical area covered by the H-2A contract.
+Some employers are not contacting available domestic farmworkers, and are not offering to rehire workers from the prior season.
 Instead, these employers are skipping directly to H-2A labor requests.